-If you’re planning to appeal a visa decision through the Administrative Appeals Tribunal (AAT), you’ll probably want to know how long your wait will be.
+If you’re lodging a visa appeal through the Administrative Appeals Tribunal (AAT), you’ll probably want to know how long your wait will be.

-Waiting to have your case heard can be agonising and the length of time that you’ll be in limbo for depends on a number of factors, including the type of case and when your case is given to a decision-maker for review.
+Waiting to have your case heard can be agonising.
+The length of time that you’ll be in limbo for depends on a number of factors, including the type of case and when your case is given to a decision-maker for review.

-The AAT recently published processing times showing the average time for finalising reviews between January 2019 and February 2020.
-It makes difficult reading for anyone expecting a speedy decision.
+The AAT recently published processing times showing the average time for finalising reviews between July 2020 and December 2020.
+It makes difficult reading if you are expecting a speedy decision.

-According to the statistics released, partner visa decisions take 718 days on average and decisions relating to temporary work visas take 612 days.
+According to the statistics released, partner visa decisions take 720 days on average.
+Decisions relating to temporary work visas take 773 days.
 Bridging visa reviews take an average of 11 days.